Milk-Drinker01/Milk_Instancer01/README.md

 # Milk_Instancer01
  GPU instancing in unity with occlusion culling, frustum culling, and LODs

- warning: this is like super early early alpha. if you happened to come across this by chance please check back later, some things are still broken in a few ways and this is by no means feature complete.
-I am still working on this and it will be updated as I improve the system

- also im still setting up the readme

  ![painting](https://user-images.githubusercontent.com/59656122/142706154-95b0bfae-0f23-4017-a5f3-46206b04b22f.gif)

  This project is a vastly improved version of elliomans indirect rendering with compute shaders. https://github.com/ellioman/Indirect-Rendering-With-Compute-Shaders